Share This Craft

-These are a bit tedious, but fun to make.
-I like the illusion that the ellipses are colliding; it makes me think of rings around Saturn.
-I used holiday cardstock, but double-sided cardstock would be even better!
+This ornament is a bit tedious, but fun to make.
+We like the illusion that the ellipses are colliding; it reminds us of the rings around Saturn.
+We used holiday cardstock, but double-sided cardstock would work, too!

 Supplies & Tools: